validcube/Salad-API-Documentation/wiki/user/redemptions.md

 ]
 ```

-* code: Get the redemptions code for the item.
+* code: Get the redemptions code for the item. (if any)
 * id: Get the redemptions id for the item.
 * name: Get the redemptions name for the item
 * price: Get the redemptions price for the item.